Along the River

 "Oh, such a girl to be my nephew's wife!
 Richard, can you not see what she is about?
 Her arts and her allurements have made you forget what you owe to yourself and your family!
 You are descended, on both sides, from ancient, respectable and noble Earldoms.
 Do not put them to ruin because of the upstart pretensions of a young woman without family connections or fortune!
 Richard, do not forget the sphere in which you were brought up!"

 "On the contrary, Lady Catherine," Richard replied, his voice tempered with anger at her insults and presumption, "in marrying Charlotte I would not consider forgetting that sphere.
-I am gentleman, she is gentleman's daughter.
-So far we are equal."
+Although I am the son of an earl, she is the daughter of a knight of the realm.
+We are not so wholly unequal.”

-"But who is her mother?
-Who are her Uncles and Aunts?
-Do not imagine me ignorant of their condition."
+“But who is her mother?
+And what of the rest of her family?
+We are entirely ignorant of their condition.”

 "Whatever my connections may be," Charlotte said, "if Richard does not object to them, they can be nothing to you."